Multiple higher-order topological phases with even and odd pairs of zero-energy corner modes in a $C_3$ symmetry broken model

+To understand the behaviour of mid-gap corner states we need to focus on the three terms with $M, V_\text{SO}$ and $g$.
+We analyze the spin polarization of these states considering the fact that $g$ and $V_{\rm SO}$ break spin degeneracy while $M$ does not.
+When $g = 0$ and $M = 0$, because of the finite spin-orbit coupling, positive and negative energy mid-gap states are spin polarized with a gap between them.
+We refer to these modes as spin-polarized pairs.
+We depict such pairs for $g \ll V_{\rm SO}$ in Fig.~\ref{fig:2} (c) where blue (red) denotes the spin-up (down) polarization.
+Thereafter, the gap between these spin polarized pairs can be manipulated by the varying $g$.
+To be precise, the intra-pair gap does not change rather inter-pair gap is only modified.
+This leads to the two pairs of zero-energy corner modes while each pair is comprised of two opposite spin-polarized corner modes under a suitable choice of parameters.

+\underline{\textit{2.~$g=0$ case:}} We now turn our attention to the SOTI phase that is embedded in the underlying QSHI phase when $|\eta|<0.5$ as shown in Fig.~\ref{fig:1} (d).
 We consider here, $M\neq 0,V_{\rm {SO}} \neq 0$, and $g = 0$ case where we find that the degeneracy of the mid-gap states at non-zero energy is lifted due to the finite sub-lattice mass while the bulk gap is controlled by $V_{\rm SO}$.
 With changing $M$, two out of four mid-gap states can be brought to zero-energy and the remaining two move further away from zero-energy, towards the bulk levels.
-This refers to the fact that four-fold degeneracy of the dipolar states at zero-energy reduces to two-fold.
+This refers to the fact that four-fold degeneracy of the corner states at zero-energy reduces to two-fold.
 The four non-degenerate mid-gap states are depicted in Fig.~\ref{fig:3} (a).
-Figure \ref{fig:3} (c) demonstrates another instance where the QSHI hosts doubly degenerate zero-energy modes along with two finite-energy non-degenrate dipolar states.
+Figure \ref{fig:3} (c) demonstrates another instance where the QSHI hosts doubly degenerate zero-energy modes along with two finite-energy non-degenerate corner states.
 The band dispersion for the above situation in cut 2 ribbon geometry clearly shows a gap as evident from Fig.~\ref{fig:3} (b).
 One can find that for positive (negative) values of $M$, $p_y$ remains close to unity (zero) [Fig.~\ref{fig:3} (d)].
+This is a clear indication of corner modes in SOTI phase that is not characterized by the bulk-dipole moment.